Picture Book Read-Alouds Kids Will Love and Want to Read Again

 Sound like any child you know?
 Chicken definitely reminds me of my own kids!

-8. Have You Filled a Bucket Today by Carol McCloud
+7. Have You Filled a Bucket Today by Carol McCloud, Illustrated by David Messing

 A reminder of the importance of kindness, this book gives an important lesson in human connection and lasting happiness.
-This self-help book for kids is unique from the other books chosen for this list but worth reading with the whole family.
+This self-help book for kids, a favorite for my kindergartener, is unique from the other books chosen for this list but worth reading with the whole family.

 What happens when the neighborhood lion discovers the local library?
 First, he falls in love with story time, and then, he learns that the library has rules!
 The rules seem easy enough to follow, until an unexpected situation leads the lion to break every rule… For a good reason.